Tsenacommacah: Colonial period

-Following Bacon's Rebellion, the Treaty of Middle Plantation was signed by many Virginia Indian leaders in 1677, limiting Tsenocommacah even further.
+Following Bacon's Rebellion, the Treaty of Middle Plantation was signed by many Virginia Indian chiefs in 1677, disempowering Tsenacommacah even further.
 The treaty set up six reservations, reinforced the annual tribute payment to the English, and more fully acknowledged the Virginia tribes' subjection to the King of England.
+Despite this, Tsenacommacans alongside neighboring tribes would ritually take their ancestors' remains from colonized places and move to their new settlements with them.
+They would also conduct burials and rituals at important places.
+Stones were tossed into rivers as offerings to local spirits.
+These activities continued well into the 1700s.